cydrobolt/polr/docs/user-guide/installation.md

 `$ cp .env.setup .env`

-Then, head over to your new Polr instance, at the path `/setup/` to configure your instance with the correct information.
+Then, head over to your new Polr instance, at the path `/setup/` to configure your instance with the correct information. (e.g example.com/setup)

-This will automatically create your databases and write a new configuration file to disk, `.env`.
-You may make changes later on by editing this file.
+This will automatically create the necessary tables and write a new configuration file to disk, `.env`.
+You may make changes  to your configuration later by editing this file.

-You should be set.
+Once the setup script is completed, Polr is ready to go.
 You may go back to your Polr homepage and log in to perform any other actions.

-## Option 2: Write configuration and database manually
+## Option 2: Write the configuration file and create the tables manually

-If you wish to configure and initialize Polr manually, you may do so using your command line.
+If you wish to configure and initialize Polr manually, you may do so through command line, although it is not recommended.

-Rename copy `resources/views/env.blade.php` to `.env` at the root directory and update the values appropriately.
+Copy `resources/views/env.blade.php` to `.env` at the root directory and update the values appropriately.
 Do not leave any curly braces in your new `.env`.
-You may leave certain sections empty to use the defaults.
+You may leave certain sections blank or commented-out to use the defaults.

-You may then run the following `artisan` command to populate the database.
+You may then run the following `artisan` command to create the necessary tables:
-You will also need to insert a admin user into the `users` table through `mysql` or a graphical `sql` interface.

 ```bash
 php artisan migrate --force
 php artisan geoip:update
 ```

-This should create the necessary databases.
+You will also need to insert a admin user into the `users` table through `mysql` or a graphical SQL interface.